foundry-rs/book/src/forge/invariant-testing.md

 Invariant testing campaigns have two dimensions, `runs` and `depth`.
 - `runs`: Number of times that a sequence of function calls is generated and run.
 - `depth`: Number of function calls made in a given `run`.
 All defined invariants are asserted after each function call is made.
+If a function call reverts, the `depth` counter still increments.

 Similar to how standard tests are run in Foundry by prefixing a function name with `test`, invariant tests are denoted by prefixing the function name with `invariant` (e.g., `function invariant_A()`).